mfeemster/keysharp/README.md

 * Static `__Item[]` properties are not allowed, only instance `__Item[]` properties.
 This is because C# does not support static indexers.
 * The built in classes `Array` and `Map` do not have a property named `__Item[]` because in C#, the only properties which can have an index passed to them are the `this[]` properties.
 	+ Just use the brackets directly.
 However, when overriding, using `__Item[]` will work if you derive from `Array` or `Map`.

-## How do I get set up? ##

-### Windows ###
-	Download Visual Studio 2022
-	Open Keysharp.sln
-	Build all (building the installer is not necessary) CD to bin\release\net7.0-windows
-	Run .\Keysharp.exe yourtestfile.ahk

-	If you run the installer, the install path can be optionally added to the $PATH varible, so you can run it from the command line from anywhere.
-	It also registeres Keysharp.exe as the default program to open .ks files.
-So after installing, double click any .ks file to run it.

 ## Who do I talk to? ##

 Please make an account here and post a ticket.